A Glug of Oil

 Jamie's 15 Minute Meals is a hardback book and I love the ribbon bookmarker sewn into the spine, so many cookbooks don't have one and I personally find it a bit annoying.

-I say you have to get the ingredients out and ready, then the recipes should only take 15 minutes or less to actually cook.
+You have to get the ingredients out and ready, and then the recipes should only take 15 minutes or less to cook. 😉

-As I write I've only made one from this book and I found it took 15 minutes just to get all the ingredients chopped and ready to cook!
+As I write, I've only made one from this book and found it took 30 minutes to get all the ingredients chopped and ready to cook!

-Now, this is probably because my kitchen is so tiny I really do have to clear up as I go or I wouldn't be able to cook.
+This is probably because my kitchen is so tiny I have to clear up as I go, otherwise I wouldn't be able to cook.

-Once that was sorted the meal did take just under 15 minutes to actually cook and plate up.
-So a meal in half an hour is still good, just not 15 minutes.
+Once that was sorted, the meal took just under 15 minutes to cook and plate up.

 Recipe Top Tips!

-Get all the ingredients prepared before you start to do any cooking.
+Get all the ingredients prepared before you start cooking - and have a tidy up.

-The recipe says 700g passata but I only used 400 and found it to be enough, remember you can always add more.
+The recipe says 700g passata but I only used 400g and found it to be enough, remember you can always add more.

-With your ingredients at the ready and the kitchen nice and tidy, kettle boiled, a large frying pan and a large saucepan to hand, let's cook!
+With your ingredients at the ready and the kitchen nice and tidy, kettle boiled, a large frying pan and a large saucepan to hand and let's cook!

 Have you tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below!

-chicken cacciatore, chicken cacciatore Jamie Oliver, chicken and pasta
+chicken cacciatore Jamie Oliver, chicken and pasta, chicken cacciatore with spaghetti Jamie Oliver,

 main, chicken, pasta